IBM-Bluemix-Docs/sap-hana-qrg/rhel-provisioning-external-storage-to-server.md

 3. Click the **Submit** button.
 4. Check the status of your provisioned storage under **Devices** > (select your device) > **Storage** tab.
 5. Note the **Target Address** and iSCSI Qualified Name (**IQN**) for your server (iSCSI initiator), and the **username** and **password** for authorization with the iSCSI server.
 You need that information in the following steps.
-6. Follow the steps in [Connecting to MPIO iSCSI LUNs on Linux](/docs/infrastructure/BlockStorage/accessing_block_storage_linux.html#connecting-to-mpio-iscsi-luns-on-linux) to make your storage accessible from your provisioned server.
+6. Follow the steps in [Connecting to iSCSI LUNs on Linux](/docs/infrastructure/BlockStorage?topic=BlockStorage-mountingLinux#connecting-to-mpio-iscsi-luns-on-linux) to make your storage accessible from your provisioned server.

 ## Making storage multipath
 {: #multipath}